benjamin-robertson/observium/README.md

 Observium doesn't appear to give an option to download anything other than the latest release of community edition Observium.
 I originally intended to provide an option of which version of Observium to install.

-Only tested with the following setups.
+Tested with the following setups.

+- PE 2019.8.4
-- Puppet
+    - Puppet 6.19.1
+- RHEL
+    - 7
+    - 8
+- Ubuntu
+    - 18.04 LTS
-    - test
+    - 20.04 LTS

-Upgrading Observium.
+## Upgrading Observium
+Please see [Upgrading][2] on steps from Observium to upgrade.
+If you are managaing Observium with Puppet, please disable Puppet agent on your server before performing the upgrade steps.
+This module looks for the presence of '/opt/observium/VERSION' before extracting the observium tar ball.
+You can reenable Puppet once the upgrade is complete.

 ## Development

-In the Development section, tell other users the ground rules for contributing to your project and how they should submit their work.
+If you find any issues with this module, please log them in the issues register of the GitHub project.
+[Issues][3]

 ## Release Notes/Contributors/Etc. **Optional**